Academic Requirements

 Policies & Procedures

 Drop/add week is the first week of classes – see Academic Calendar for specific dates – and allows students to drop and add courses without academic penalty during the first week of school.
-Special note: in order to receive 100% refund, all courses must be dropped PRIOR to the start of classes.
+Special note: to receive a 100% refund, all courses must be dropped PRIOR to the start of classes.

 Course Overload Policy: students must have approval to register for more than 19 credits.
-S The requirements vary depending on number of credits sought.
+S The requirements vary depending on the number of credits sought.
 Students must complete the appropriate form and have it signed before they will be able to enroll in additional courses.

-Withdrawal from Classes: If a student wishes to withdraw from all of their classes, they must complete the University Withdrawal Form (https://scarlethub.rutgers.edu/registrar/registration/withdrawal-from-all-courses/).
+Withdrawal from Classes: If a student wishes to withdraw from all their classes, they must complete the University Withdrawal Form (https://scarlethub.rutgers.edu/registrar/registration/withdrawal-from-all-courses/).
 Semester withdrawals may be submitted until the last Reading Day of the semester.

 Withdrawals after the deadline are appealed through the Arts & Sciences Scholastic Standing Committee.
 Further information can be found here: https://fas.camden.rutgers.edu/ccas-scholastic-standing-committee/